BaskarM5/BaskarM5/README.md

-- 👋 Hi, I’m Baskar M
+- 👋 Hi, I’m BASKAR M
-- 👀 I’m interested in ...
+- 👀 I am a student with a strong interest in problem solving and Designing.
+- I am passionate about learning and gathering new skills and am eager to contribute to the organization.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Advance JAVA and FullStackDevelopment .

 # Leetcode